Backed by Awesome Motive.

 It also supports transparency and an alpha channel, making it an ideal choice for graphics and logos that require a transparent background.

-Ultimately, the choice between WebP and PNG depends on your website’s requirements.
+Ultimately, the choice between WebP and PNG depends on your website’s requirements and as per your specific needs.
 If you require faster loading times and smaller file sizes, then WebP is the way to go.
 If you need high-quality images and don’t mind larger file sizes, PNG is the ideal choice.

 Related Posts